chelliy/chelliy/README.md

 Second year MSCS(Game Development) student at USC

-Finished undergraduate study at Georgia Institute of Technology, majoring in CS, Intelligent and Media threads.
+Get bachelor degree study at Georgia Institute of Technology, majoring in CS, Intelligent and Media threads.

 <!---